Wanludrame/dsi-cross-validated-readings/README.md

 ## Sampling Theory

 [Central limit theorem for sample medians](https://stats.stackexchange.com/questions/45124).
-Is there an analouge of the CLT for sample medians?
+Is there an analogue of the CLT for sample medians?

-## Null Hypothesis Signifigance Testing
+## Null Hypothesis Significance Testing

 [What is the meaning of p values and t values in statistical tests?](https://stats.stackexchange.com/questions/31).
 High level discussion of what the hell all this stuff means.